 - Look at the school's national reputation, particularly in your field of interest.

-- Surgical residencies carry a salary and benefits, so compare packages.
+- Surgical residencies carry a salary and benefits, so it can be helpful to compare packages.